HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 3.13</a>.

-For a deeper dive into CSS's pros and cons, check out our comprehensive <a hreflang="en" href="./css">CSS chapter</a>.
+For a deeper dive into CSS's pros and cons, check out our comprehensive [CSS chapter](./css).

 #### Including as little code as possible directly in HTML